-Table 6: Prevalence of pests per Treatment levels
+Table 6: Prevalence of pests per Treatment level

-The pests were recorded more at the early stage of growth and were more on T4 with higher levels of fertilizer treatment and the least on T1 with no fertilizer application.
+The pests were recorded more at the early stages of growth and were more on T4 with higher levels of fertilizer treatment and the least on T1 with no fertilizer application.
 The healthy succulent nature of the stems and leaves provided a feeding source for these insects.
-Snails were equally found in the field but at a lower number. they were observed on all treatment plots.
+Snails were equally found in the field but at a lower number.
+They were observed on all treatment plots.

 Discussion

 Fertilizer application plays an essential role for enhancing productivity in agriculture, particularly crop yield.
 In the world of modern agriculture, NPK fertilizers play a crucial role in ensuring optimal plant growth and maximizing crop yields.
 NPK fertilizers form the backbone of modern agriculture, providing the essential macronutrients that plants need to thrive.
 NPK fertilizers provide the primary macronutrients (Žinete, 2023).
 The use of N, P, and K fertilizer has a considerable impact on Telfairia occidentalis development and quantitative characteristics, resulting in increased growth parameters.
 Nitrogen is an essential nutrient responsible for promoting leaf and stem growth.
-It is a critical component of proteins, enzymes, and chlorophyll which is responsible for photosynthesis.
+It is a critical component of proteins, enzymes, and chlorophyll responsible for photosynthesis.
 Nitrogen plays a key role in enhancing plant vigor.
 Phosphorus helps plants establish strong root systems, enhances flower formation, and supports early plant growth.
 It regulates water movement, improves disease resistance, and enhances overall plant vigor.
 Potassium is crucial for enzyme activation, protein synthesis, and carbohydrate metabolism.
-The significant increase in all growth parameters as levels of fertilizer increases is probably due to enhanced availability of nutrients growth (Akinbode et al., 2015).
-This result is consistent with (Rijwan Sai * , Shobha Paswan, 2024), indicating an increase in growth parameter with increase NPK application.
+The significant increase in all growth parameters as levels of fertilizer increase is probably due to enhanced availability of nutrients growth (Akinbode et al., 2015).
+This result is consistent with (Rijwan Sai * , Shobha Paswan, 2024), indicating an increase in growth parameter with increased NPK application.
 The T4 level of fertilizer application might be a maximum rate for better growth and development of Telfairia occidentalis.
 Higher rates of nitrogen application inhibit plant height (Olaniyi and Odedere, 2009).
 Proper application of nitrogen fertilizers has a positive influence on plant height and stem diameter (Bakry et al., 2023).